-The U.S. Botanic Garden, established by Congress in 1820, is a living plant museum located on the National Mall across from the U.S. Capitol.
+The U.S. Botanic Garden, or USBG, established by Congress in 1820, is a living plant museum on the National Mall.
 The Conservatory reopened in December 2001 after a four-year renovation, showcasing an impressive state-of-the-art indoor garden with approximately 4,000 seasonal, tropical and subtropical plants.

 The U.S. Botanic Garden is administered by the Architect of the Capitol and offers special exhibits and educational programs throughout the year.

 Also, a part of the USBG, Bartholdi Park is located across the street from the conservatory.
 This beautifully landscaped flower garden has as its centerpiece, a classical style fountain that was created by Frédéric Auguste Bartholdi, the French sculptor who also designed the Statue of Liberty.

 History of the Botanic Garden

 In 1816, the Columbian Institute for the Promotion of Arts and Sciences in Washington, D.C., proposed the creation of a botanic garden.
 The aim was to grow and display both foreign and domestic plants and make them available for the American people to view and enjoy.

 Congress established the garden near the Capitol grounds, on a plot stretching from First Street to Third Street between Pennsylvania and Maryland Avenues.